-Generic Name: Doxepin Oral Concentrate (DOX e pin)
+Generic name: Doxepin Oral Concentrate (DOKS e pin)

 - Drugs like this one have raised the chance of suicidal thoughts or actions in children and young adults.
 The risk may be greater in people who have had these thoughts or actions in the past.
 All people who take Sinequan (doxepin oral concentrate) need to be watched closely.
 Call the doctor right away if signs like low mood (depression), nervousness, restlessness, grouchiness, panic attacks, or changes in mood or actions are new or worse.
 Call the doctor right away if any thoughts or actions of suicide occur.

 - This medicine is not approved for use in children.
 Talk with the doctor.

 The Sinequan brand name has been discontinued in the U.S. If generic versions of this product have been approved by the FDA, there may be generic equivalents available.